Indian Institute of Science Education and Research, Thiruvananthapuram

-IISER Thiruvananthapuram is an autonomous institution that awards Bachelor of Science & Master of Science (BS-MS) dual-degrees, and Doctor of Philosophy (Ph.D.) degrees in Mathematics, Physics, Chemistry and Biology.
-IISER TVM is to offer five new BS-MS programmes (i2 Sciences) and new 2 year M.Sc programmes in 2021.
-The campus is located at Vithura, about 40 km from Thiruvananthapuram, the capital city of Kerala state in India.
+IISER Thiruvananthapuram awards Bachelor of Science and Master of Science (BS-MS) dual-degrees, and Doctor of Philosophy (Ph.D.) degrees in mathematics, physics, chemistry, and biology.
+IISER TVM is to offer five new BS-MS programmes (i2 Sciences) and new two-year M.Sc programmes in 2021.

 History

 Indian Institutes of Science Education and Research (IISERs) were established in 2006 through a proclamation of the Ministry of Education, Government of India to promote quality collegiate education and research in basic sciences.
 Each IISER is a degree-granting autonomous institution with a prime focus to integrate science education and research.
 IISERs receive generous funding from the Government of India.

 Soon after MHRD's announcement in 2006, two of these institutes were established at Pune and Kolkata in 2006.
 This was followed by another institute at Mohali in 2007, and two more at Bhopal and Thiruvananthapuram in 2008.
 More recently, two more IISERs were established at Tirupati and Berhampur in 2015 and 2016 respectively.